gradealabs/proxy-store/README.md

       }
     })(Widget)

-There are other HOC helpers available that are backed by different storage mechanisms.
-Along with the standard memory-store, there is also support for localStorage and sessionStorage.
-You can use the one that is most suitable to the type of persistance you need.
+We don't encourage the exact set-up above -- we recommend that you encapsulate your custom HOC into its own named HOC, which gives you the benefit of re-use and an alternative to a schema.

 For example:

+#### `withItems.js`

+    export default function () {
+      return withMemoryStore(store => {
+        return {
+          items: store.items || []
+        }
+      }, store => {
+        return {
+          addItem: (value) => {
+            store.items = [ ...store.items || [], value ] // important to make a copy when using PureComponent
+          }
+        }
+      })
+    }

+Usage in the example above:

+    ...
+    import withItems from './withItems'

+    class Widget extends React.PureComponent {
+      ...
+    }

+    export default withItems()(Widget)

+### Alternative storage engines

+There are other HOC helpers available that are backed by different storage engines.
+Along with the standard memory store, there is also support for localStorage and sessionStorage.
+You can use the one that is most suitable to the type of persistance you need:

 - If you want the store to be cleared after a refresh, use the memory store (`withMemoryStore` for example).
 - If you want the store to survive a page refresh, use a session store (`withSessionStore` for example).
 - If you want the store to survive a session (closing browser, etc), use a local store (`withLocalStore` for example).

-### `mapStoreToValues` vs `mapStoreToMethods`
+### mapStoreToValues vs mapStoreToMethods

 The difference between `mapStoreToValues` and `mapStoreToMethods` is that `mapStoreToValues` is mandatory and is used to inject props into the target component that could cause a re-render if different in a pure component, while `mapStoreToMethods` is used to inject props into the target component, but only on mount, so that new values don't cause a re-render in a pure component.